Enter the transmissibility, rate of contact, and duration into the calculator to estimate the basic reproduction number (R₀) using a simplified model.

 What is R0?

-R0 is a symbol used to denote the basic reproductive number of an infection.
-This value represents the total number of expected secondary cases produced by a single infection in a completely susceptible population.
+R₀ is a symbol used to denote the basic reproduction number of an infection under specific conditions, typically assuming a fully susceptible population.
+This value represents the expected number of secondary cases produced by a single infection in that setting.
+Changes in immunity, behavior, seasonality, and interventions primarily affect the effective (time-varying) reproduction number, often written as R, Rₑ, or Rₜ, rather than R₀ itself.

 How to calculate R0?